Randomized Dimensionality Reduction for k-means Clustering: Introduction

 (for some parameter $r \ll n$) so that $\mathcal{\hat{P}}$ approximates the clustering structure of $\mathcal{P}$.
 Dimensionality reduction via feature selection constructs the $\hat{\p}_i$'s by selecting actual features of the corresponding $\p_i$'s, whereas dimensionality reduction via feature extraction constructs new artificial features based on the original features.
 More formally, assume that the optimum $k$-means partition of the points in $\mathcal{\hat{P}}$ has been computed

 A dimensionality reduction algorithm for $k$-means clustering constructs a new set $\mathcal{\hat{P}}$ such that

 where $\gamma>0$ is the approximation ratio of $\hat{\cl{S}}_{opt}$.
 In other words, we require that computing an optimal partition $\hat{\cl{S}}_{opt}$ on the projected low-dimensional data and plugging it back to cluster the high dimensional data, will imply a $\gamma$ factor approximation to the optimal clustering.
-Notice that we measure approximability by evaluating the $k$-means objective function which is a well studied approach in the literature~\cite{OR99,KSS04,HM04,PK05,FS06,ORSS06,AV07}.
+Notice that we measure approximability by evaluating the $k$-means objective function, which is a well studied approach in the literature~\cite{OR99,KSS04,HM04,PK05,FS06,ORSS06,AV07}.
 Comparing the structure of the actual clusterings $\hat{\cl{S}}_{opt}$ to $\cl{S}_{opt}$ would be much more interesting but our techniques do not seem to be helpful towards this direction.
+However, from an empirical point of view~(see Section~\ref{sec:experiments}), we do compare $\hat{\cl{S}}_{opt}$ directly to $\cl{S}_{opt}$ observing favorable results.